Government debt

-In 2020, the value of government debt worldwide was $87.4 US trillion, or 99% measured as a share of gross domestic product (GDP).
+In 2020, the value of government debt worldwide was US$87.4 trillion, or 99% measured as a share of gross domestic product (GDP).
 Government debt accounted for almost 40% of all debt (which includes corporate and household debt), the highest share since the 1960s.
-The rise in government debt since 2007 is largely attributable to the global financial crisis of 2007–2008, and the COVID-19 pandemic.
+The rise in government debt since 2007 is largely attributable to stimulus measures during the Great Recession, and the COVID-19 recession.